Raptyyy/vr-guide/video-settings.md

 # Quality
 **MSAA** (Multisample anti-aliasing) is an Anti-Aliasing technique which helps with jagged edges, pixelation or shimmering especially into the distance.
 Highly recommended to keep it enabled in VR, either `2x` or `4x`. `8x` will have a major impact on performance and is generally not worth using.

-**Anisotropic Filtering** helps with texture clarity into the distance, it has a very low performance impact so it's recommended to just keep it at `16x`.
+**Anisotropic Filtering** helps with texture clarity into the distance, it has a no performance impact so it's recommended to just keep it at `16x`.

 **World details** will affect object count on tracks (if they support it), set it as needed.
 Can also be adjust in-game using the "View & Video Settings" app.